 Kate Kobinsky coordinates the Wisconsin Tobacco Quit Line, a free, individualized counseling service designed to help Wisconsin smokers quit.
-She also coordinates other UW-CTRI projects, such as the Exhale study.
+She also coordinates other UW-CTRI projects, such as the Options study.

 “We provide compassionate help to Wisconsin residents who want to become tobacco-free,” Kobinsky said.

 Kobinsky leads the Fax to Quit program, which syncs patients with the Quit Line.
 After a healthcare provider asks a patient about tobacco use and offers assistance, the patient can sign up for Fax to Quit.
 The Quit Line then calls at a time specified by the patient.

 “We know healthcare providers are swamped,” Kobinsky said, “so the Quit Line is here to take pressure off them by providing state-of-the-art coaching on how to quit.”
 Research shows an intervention by a doctor plus Quit-Line coaching can quadruple the chances a patient will quit.

 Kobinsky holds a masters in public health from UW-La Crosse.
 To read her published research, click here.

 To schedule interviews with UW-CTRI representatives, contact Communications.